break-free/github-agent/README.md

   This can setup some odd problems, especially if a change is made in the `GITHUB_BRANCH` that doesn't get accepted into the `GITHUB_BASE_BRANCH` because the agent doesn't REALLY have any knowledge of the commit history within its `GITHUB_BRANCH` and will get version conflict errors

-*-* The Langchain Github agent is really only configured to communicate over two branches out-of-box and requires additional configuration/tooling to be able to communicate with different branches
+* The Langchain Github agent is really only configured to communicate over two branches out-of-box and requires additional configuration/tooling to be able to communicate with different branches

+* The Langchain Github agent seems to really only work with a user's repo and not necessarily an organization's.

 ### Future Work
-Custom tools:
 * Allow multiple commits before requiring a pull request from `GITHUB_BRANCH` to `GITHUB_BASE_BRANCH`
+* Allow work on an organization's repository